Grilled Northern Pike Fillet

-Being from “Up North” knowing how to cook and clean fish is a must!
+Being from “Up North”, knowing how to cook and clean fish is a must!
 I love bringing home a nice sized pike and grilling it right up.
-Most fish lovers in MN like the Walleye and it’s a great tasting fish, but don’t underestimate the deliciousness of a properly prepared Northern covered in butter!
+Most fish lovers in Minnesota (and most of the upper Midwest) like the Walleye and it’s a great tasting fish, but don’t underestimate the deliciousness of a properly prepared Northern covered in butter!

 The hardest part about this recipe is knowing how to fillet the fish so it is completely boneless.
 Since my Father-in-law (Arlin) is outrageously great at it… I’ve got that part covered!